 In certain emergency situations assisted ventilation is required using a bag-valve-mask device with supplemental oxygen.

 Contraindications for the use of oxygen

 There are few contraindications for the use of oxygen.

-For patients with Chronic Obstructive Pulmonary Disease oxygen in high concentrations is potentially deleterious, however it is unlikely high levels of oxygen within the first hour of trauma will cause significant side effects.
+For patients with Chronic Obstructive Pulmonary Disease, oxygen in high concentrations is potentially deleterious, however it is unlikely high levels of oxygen within the first hour of trauma or serious illness will cause significant side effects.